 - Lettuce: I love the extra crunch and contrast some crispy chopped romaine lettuce gives, but this Asian slaw would also be delicious on these salmon tacos.

-Having frozen salmon delivered to my door makes getting dinner on the table a little bit easier.
-Just for House of Nash Eats readers, PrimeWaters Seafood is offering a 20% discount on their amazing salmon using the code 20NASHEATS at this link.
 Salmon is a delicious, nutritious fish with lots of health benefits.
-It’s packed with protein and omega-3 fatty acids (PrimeWaters Coho Salmon has 1680mg Omega-3 fatty acids per serving), so it’s something I love feeding my family at least once a week.
-Shop now on Amazon
+It's packed with protein and omega-3 fatty acids, so it's something I love feeding my family at least once a week.

 How to Make Salmon Tacos